SysKitTeam/docs-point/faq/licensing.md

 ## Do you offer monthly subscriptions?

-Monthly subscriptions are available for our Management, Security & Compliance, and Governance Cloud plans.
+Monthly subscriptions are available for our Management, Security, and Enterprise Cloud plans, while the Governance plan is available only on a yearly basis.
 Use our pricing calculator to determine [your exact price](https://www.syskit.com/products/point/pricing/).

-## Is there a user limit for Syskit Point editions?
+## Is there a user limit for Syskit Point plans?

-You may license up to 10.000 users for our Cloud editions.
+You may license up to 10.000 users for our Cloud plans.
 For Data Center edition, only the sky is the limit.
 It is currently being used successfully by organizations with more than 300.000 users on a daily basis.

 ## How long are the collected audit logs kept?